onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ###Building the project
-Run the command `mvn clean compile`.
+To build the project, run the command `mvn clean compile` from the root of the project directory.
 There is a build.sh script for your convenience.

 ###Running the example
+To run the example, use the command `mvn exec:java -Dexec.mainClass=com.cloudera.example.ClouderaImpalaJdbcExample' from the root of the project directory.
+There is a run.sh script for your convinience.

+###Sample output
-To run the example
+Here is sample output from running the example